 Structure: Consisting of a cylindrically mounted cone lined with wear parts, a gyratory crusher has an oscillating shaft fitting within the main frame.
 It crushes simultaneously from top and bottom using compression.

-Feed Size: Larger gyratory crusher has openings up to 1600 mm, crushing rocks up to 1370 mm in diameter.
+Feed Size: Larger gyratory crushers have openings up to 1600 mm and can crush rocks with a diameter of up to 1370 mm.

 Applications: Suitable for semi-abrasive to abrasive rocks with compressive strengths under 600 MPa due to continuous operability with fewer fines produced.
 Commonly utilized for primary limestone crushing.

 Operation: Gyratory crusher function continuously, are less prone to clogging and facilitate automated operation.
-They accept higher moisture contents than comparable jaw units.
+They accept higher moisture content than comparable jaw units.

 Throughput: Units process 500-9000 tph depending on size, feeding chutes, grinding chamber capacities and motor power.

 Advantages: Continuous operation prevents backups.
 Handles variable feed sizes well.
 Produces cubical products enabling uniform blending downstream.
-Fewer fines ensures classification efficiency.
+Fewer fines ensure classification efficiency.

 Limitations: High capital costs.
 Complex maintenance requiring specialized skills.
 Less flexible for low production operations.
 Over-designed for some small-scale applications.